albinfor/CS229-theme-classification/README.md

 # CS229-theme-classification
-Repository for the CS229 project of Rémy Zawislak and Albin Forsberg on texts theme classification using Naive Bayes and Neural Networks
+Repository for the CS229 project of Rémy Zawislak and Albin Forsberg on Theme Classification for texts using Naive Bayes and Neural Networks

 NB.py: Naive Bayes implementation
 DNN.py: Dense Neural Network implementation